PESTICIDES – POSSIBLE CARCINOGEN (IARC 2B)

 p-Dichlorobenzene has been found in various foods, including meat, fish, poultry, egg, baked goods, fruits and vegetables, butter, milk, and soft drinks.
 Concentrations in most foods are less than 10 μg/kg.[3,4] Low levels (<1 μg/L) of PDCB have also been found in some drinking water samples in Canada.

-Searches of Environment Canada’s National Pollutant Release Inventory (NPRI) and the US Household Products Database yielded the following results on current potential for exposure to PDCB in Canada:
+Searches of Environment Canada’s National Pollutant Release Inventory (NPRI) and the US Consumer Product Information Database yielded the following results on current potential for exposure to PDCB in Canada:

 NPRI reported releases